 Baseball Cards.
 Strat-o-matic, Pursue The Pennant, Dynasty League.
 Earl Weaver Baseball on PC.
 Invented with my friend in his living room.
 Couch cushion for strike zone.
 Ping pong ball for baseball.
 Back of a hairbrush as a bat.
 Above the clock on the fireplace was a homer.
 Hit the clock: triple.
 Hardcore rules.
 The only household carnage was an unlucky hanging ceramic duck.
 Played 9 years of little league.
 Power hitting first baseman.
 Batted cleanup but should have batted 3rd.
 I tried programming my own simulation game.
 On paper.
 Then on computer.
 Baseball is an old best friend.
 It connected me early on to my father and then to my friends and then became a peaceful haven.
 Baseball and I will probably always be friends.

 These days, softball has joined in.
 I play fastpitch.
 I coached fastpitch and my youngest daughter pitches at a AAA level.
 The wife plays.
-The older daughter is now retired and is concentrating on her music career.
-One daughter has perfect pitch, the other pitches perfect.
+The oldest is now retired and is concentrating on a music career.
+One child has perfect pitch, the other pitches perfect.
 I watch I read baseball and I think baseball.
 I have accepted that my life is dedicated to baseball. and I'm okay with that.